 The trick to determining the right length of rope is to just stand on the center of the rope and then raise the tips of the handles till they reach to the armpit level.
 After that, you may need to further shorten the rope, this depends on how you grasp the handles when jumping.
 When jumping with the rope, it should brush the floor directly below your feet each time you jump.
 If it strikes the floor in front of you, it’s too long and if it fails to strike at all, then it’s too short.

-Jump Rope Benefits: Below are a few of the benefits that accrue from using this simple exercise in your workout routine.
+You may be wondering about the benefits of jumping rope workouts, below are a few of the benefits that accrue from using this simple exercise in your workout routine.

 Although making use of the jump rope can be a fun way to get fit, but the biggest reason to use a jump rope in your workout is that it will burn approximately 10 calories per minute.
 That’s an insanely good amount for such a simple movement.
 In addition to the calorie count, using jump ropes does an excellent job of strengthening your thighs, legs, arms, butt, ankles, and shoulders.